mdedwards/slippery-chicken/install.md

 ```

 If you are not using Quicklisp, replace the `ql:quickload` with
 `asdf:load-system`.
-Please note that you might then manually install and load
+Please note that you might then need to manually install and
-additional packages which are required by slippery-chicken and its dependencies,
+load additional packages which are required by slippery-chicken as well as to
-as well as manually loading the dependencies before loading slippery-chicken.
+manually load slippery chicken's dependencies before loading slippery-chicken
+itself.

-Finally, you might want to customise some global configuration variables[^4] of
+Finally, you might want to customise some of slippery chicken's global
-slippery chicken itself.
+configuration variables[^4].
 In case you use one of the optional dependencies,
 ensure the following paths are set to the actual locations of the binaries on
 your system, by appending the respective lines to your CL init file: